-All children have a French lesson every week with a fluent French speaker from Reception up to year 6.
+Key Stage 2 children have a French lesson every week.
 In Key Stage 2 the children follow a curriculum which includes a balance of spoken and recorded language.

 Music

 In music children are offered opportunities to develop their voice, deepen their understanding of music history and perform using untuned and tuned musical instruments.
 This enables the children to improve and strengthen their listening, appraising, performing and composing skills.
 They are taught to understand musical terms and to read and write music.
 Our children are offered opportunities to appreciate the music of great composers, develop an understanding of the history of music and appreciate music from different traditions and cultures.